DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 |

-In summary, here is the folder structures for all the installed packages:
+In summary, here is the folder structure for all the installed packages:

 <pre>
 $HOME/dafoam